Chia Pudding: A 3-Minute Breakfast That Changes Lives?

 How to Make Chia Seed Pudding

-To make chia seed pudding, I mix 1/4 cup of chia seeds, 1/2 cup of water.
-If you’re me, you’ll also add a hearty amount of cinnamon, 1-2 tbsp of coconut oil, and some combination of toppings such as fruit, seeds, and nuts.
-(For instance, I like frozen raspberries, shelled sunflower seeds, and nuts.
+To make chia seed pudding, mix 1/4 cup of chia seeds with 1/2 cup of water.
+If you’re me, you’ll also add a hearty amount of cinnamon, 1-2 tablespoons of coconut oil, and some combination of toppings such as fruit, seeds, and nuts.
+(For instance, I like frozen raspberries, shelled sunflower seeds, and almonds.)
 After about a minute of stirring with a spoon and about a minute sitting, it turns into a pudding-like gel.
-It can also be made in a batch ahead of time by quadrupling the recipe.
-The water can be hot or cold, depending on your preferences, and the pudding can be made thicker by using less water.
-Chocolate or vanilla protein powder or pure vanilla extract can be added for additional flavor.
-Parents have even emailed me with enthusiasm for this recipe – “My son loves this!” – meaning this isn’t just a weird concoction for health nuts like me.

-There is nothing “exact” about this recipe, so you can experiment with the components and toppings to fit your tastes.
+There is nothing exact about this recipe, so experiment with the components and toppings to fit your tastes.
 For example, I know someone that makes it with lemon juice, stevia, and almonds.
-There are other chia seed pudding recipes on the Internet, though most contain some amount of added sugar, such as honey, maple syrup, date syrup, or coconut sugar.
+There are many other chia seed pudding recipes on the Internet, though most contain some amount of added sugar, such as honey, maple syrup, date syrup, or coconut sugar.

-Important note: If you have any GI discomfort with this recipe, make the chia pudding in a batch and let it sit overnight.
-Some readers have written in to add that soaking chia seeds in water for a longer period of time has helped some readers who found my recipe hard to tolerate.
+If you have any GI discomfort with this recipe, make the chia pudding in a batch and let it sit overnight.
+Some readers have written in to add that soaking chia seeds in water for a longer period of time has made chia seed pudding easier for them to digest.

-I generally take one unit of insulin for chia seed pudding as I start eating, which covers the very slow BG rise from fat, protein, and the small amount of carbs from the toppings.
-Each 1/4 cup of chia seeds has 20 grams of carbs, though 16 grams are from fiber (80%), translating to little BG impact.
+I generally take one unit of insulin for chia seed pudding as I start eating, which covers the very slow blood glucose rise from fat, protein, and the small amount of carbs from the toppings.
+Each 1/4 cup of chia seeds has 20 grams of carbs, though 16 grams are from fiber (80%), translating to little blood sugar impact.